The Theme of Virginity in the Acts of Paul and Thecla

 Hans Jonas, The Gnostic Religion (Boston, MA: Beacon Press, 1963) 32.

-The pagan goddess Artemis of Ephesus was the patron goddess of the city of Ephesus where her presence was pervasive.
-Unlike other goddesses, Artemis of Ephesus had no consort and no child; she was regarded as a virgin and a champion of virgins.
+Artemis (also known as Diana) of Ephesus was the patron goddess of the city of Ephesus where her presence was pervasive.
+Unlike other goddesses, Artemis of Ephesus had no male consort and no child; she was regarded as a virgin and a champion of virgins.
 Did this mythology influence the heresy in the Ephesian church?
-On the other hand, the goddess was also regarded as a midwife.
+On the other hand, the goddess was also regarded as a midwife, and women in childbirth could supposedly call on Artemis/Diana for help (e.g., Acts of Andrew 25).
 Is her role as midwife relevant in understanding 1 Timothy 2:15?
 (More about Artemis here.)

 Craig Keener writes, “It may thus be that Paul’s promise that the women will be brought safely through childbirth is seen as a relief from part of the curse, from which believers will not be completely free until they share fully in the resurrection.”
 Craig S. Keener, Paul, Women, & Wives: Marriage and Women’s Ministry in the Letters of Paul (Grand Rapids, MI: Baker Academic, 2013) 119.